Who we see in our mirror ain't not maybe who we be,

 Pride would be a feeling, that I have in Him, for eternity,

-The clay I call this Arley, He shaped into the man I be.
+The clay I call 'me,' He shaped into the man I be.

 I didn't save Fair Maiden, or rescue Jumper from the Fall,

 But the things I did do, made me who I am, content with self, is all.